Many of our readers have asked us to share tips on how to optimize blogs posts for SEO, so they can get better search rankings.

 You can improve readability by using shorter sentences, smaller paragraphs, punctuation, headings, and bulleted lists.
 We recommend adding white space around text and use images to make your text look easier on eyes.

-You can use tools like Grammarly, which allows you to check grammar, punctuation, and spelling on the fly.
+You can also use tools like Grammarly, which allows you to check grammar, punctuation, and spelling on the fly.
 It also gives suggestions to improve the readability of your articles.

 For more on this topic, see our article on how to improve the readability score of your blog posts.